keijiro/KlakNDI/README.md

 The NDI Sender component runs in the **camera capture mode** when attached to a camera object.
-It automatically captures frames rendered by the camera and publish them to the network.
+It automatically captures frames rendered by the camera and publish them to a network.
 The dimensions of the frames are dependent on the screen/game view size.

-Note that the camera capture mode is not compatible with [scriptable render pipelines].
+Note that the camera capture mode is not compatible with [scriptable render pipelines]; The render texture mode should be applied in case of using SRP.

 [scriptable render pipelines]: https://docs.unity3d.com/Manual/ScriptableRenderPipeline.html